Mephisto (Marvel Comics): Guardians of the Galaxy

 In the Guardians' 31st century timeline, he has a daughter named Malevolence.

 Universe X

 In the Earth X sequel, Universe X, Mephisto is the force behind Pope Immortus (secretly Kang) and his extermination of Reed Richards' Human Torch to assume mutant dominance.
 It was later revealed that in that reality, Mephisto is not the devil, but the first mutant to exist, where he is shaped by mankind's fear.

 Ultimate Marvel

 Mephisto (as Satan) appeared in Ultimate Comics: Avengers as the man Johnny Blaze sold his soul to avenge his love Roxanne, and to punish the guilty as a "bounty hunter for Hell."

 Marvel Mangaverse

-The demonic Mephisto created Galactus in Marvel Mangaverse.
+The demonic Mephisto helped create Galactus in Marvel Mangaverse.

 Marvel Zombies: Halloween

 Mephisto appears in Marvel Zombies: Halloween, saving Kitty Pryde and her son, Peter, from a zombified Darkhawk, Alex Power, Squirrel Girl, Karolina Dean, and Mettle, to claim Kitty and Peter's souls for later.